jdeluyck/kcoreorg-website/_posts/2006/2006-09-08-phptelemeter-1-25-released.md

 tags:
   - phptelemeter
 ---
-I&#8217;ve just released phptelemeter 1.25.
+I've just released phptelemeter 1.25.
 This release includes the following bugfix:

   * Fixed skynet_web parser when used quota is < 1 gB.